Casey Kasem's American Top 40 - The 80's

 Throughout his career, Kasem worked as a character actor in films and television.
 He voiced countless commercials and Saturday morning cartoon-show characters, including the voice of Shaggy in the Scooby Doo television and film franchise.

 All this is a long way from when young Kemal Amen Kasem, son of Lebanese Druze parents, was a sportscaster for his Detroit high school’s radio club.
 It was a short hop to radio acting.
 While majoring in speech and English at Wayne State University, he landed roles in national shows like “The Lone Ranger” and “Sergeant Preston of the Yukon.”
 During military service in Korea, he coordinated and acted in radio drama on the Armed Forces Network.

 A civilian again in 1954, Kasem became a disc jockey, moving from Detroit to Cleveland, Buffalo, Oakland and eventually Los Angeles.
 The easy-going vocal style that is his trademark came about as the result of a station manager in Oakland telling him to change his format from wild, improvised comedy characters – just minutes before he was to go on the air.
 With only moments to spare and still stuck for a new idea, he spied a discarded magazine, Who’s Who in Pop Music, 1962, in a trash barrel at the studio.
 It was full of facts about recording artists – exactly what he needed.
 That night he began telling stories about the true lives of popular musicians – teased with lead-ins a few minutes before each story was told.
 This “teaser/bio” format became a familiar part of American Top 40 and a standard in the radio industry.

-Casey has three children by a former marriage.
-He is presently married to Jean, an actress who co-starred in the 1987 NBC-TV comedy series “The Tortellis.”
-They have one daughter.
+Casey had three children by a former marriage.
+He then married Jean, an actress who co-starred in the 1987 NBC-TV comedy series “The Tortellis.”
+They had one daughter.